 Targeted cancer therapies use drugs to more precisely identify and attack cancer cells, based on a person’s genes, as compared to traditional cancer treatments.
-As such, targeted cancer therapies are sometimes called “molecularly targeted drugs” or “molecularly targeted therapies” and allow for more personalized treatments.
+As such, targeted cancer therapies are sometimes called “molecularly targeted drugs” or “molecularly targeted therapies” and allow for a more precision medicine approach.

 In addition to being molecularly-focused, targeted therapies are often cytostatic (which means they block tumor cell proliferation), whereas standard chemotherapy agents are cytotoxic (which means they kill tumor cells).
 Therefore, many targeted drugs go after the mechanisms that make cancer cells different than normal cells and leave the healthy cells alone.

 Dr. Daniel Von Hoff is developing monoclonal antibodies (Mabs) that target a key protein in the fibrotic or ‘stromal’ cells that surrounds many types of tumors.
 When the protein is inactivated when bound by the Mab, it can no longer signal to the tumor cells to metastasize from the primary tumor.
 With funds from the NFCR AIM-HI Translational Research Initiative, the best monoclonal antibodies are in final pre-clinical stages and the most promising one may soon enter clinical trials to treat colorectal cancer patients who need a new effective treatment to save their lives.

 The immunotherapy called ‘checkpoint inhibitors’ is revolutionizing treatment for some cancers but it is not effective in the aggressive brain cancer, GBM.
 Dr. Rakesh Jain is using treatments to target factors in abnormal blood vessels combined with the checkpoint inhibitors to successfully stop cancer growth in complex models of GBM.
 The combination approach has high potential to improve treatment outcomes and increase survival in GBM patients.